Summit Elevation (m): 3388

 Named by James Outram in 1902.
 Alexandra, Queen (Queen Alexandra was the consort of King Edward VII.)
 Official name.
 First ascended in 1902 by James Outram, guided by Christian Kaufmann.
 Journal reference AJ 35-182; APP 10-147; CAJ 25-25.
 Other reference Outram 400.

 Alexandra has been calling me for many years.
 I’m not sure exactly when the attraction started but I know it’s been rekindled over the years, first when Rafal, Chester and Marta did it via South Rice Brook and again last year when Jason Wilcox and Anton Baser alder-thrashed their way up Lyell Creek and summitted from the South Alexandra glacier.
 Both routes sounded very ‘involved’, but the one thing that kept me interested was the remoteness of the location, the beauty of the surrounding peaks and the fact that most people don’t bother with the tough approach and settle for a very short 20 minute chopper ride from Golden to get to the upper South Rice Brook bivy.
-If you summitted Alexandra via a heli-approach, you should know that you put in less than half the effort of a regular approach – maybe even less!
-The Alpine Club of Canada also likes to host camps at the South Rice Brook bivy because it’s not in the park and they can chopper people and supplies in and set up massive base camp facilities easily.
+The Alpine Club of Canada likes to host camps at the South Rice Brook bivy because it’s not in a park and they can chopper people and supplies in and set up massive base camp facilities easily.
 There’s also a ton of objectives right around that bivy location so it’s ideal for section camps where people are there to learn mountaineering skills.

 I’ve had some incredible views of Alexandra over the years, some of the best were from high up on Mount Amery, Monchy and Hooge in 2012.
 Most of my views were from the east, showing the steep walls of her summit with Queen’s Peak, a very near 11,000er, right beside her to the north.
 September 2014 has been an incredible month for mountaineers around Alberta and British Columbia.
 After a brief taste of winter left everyone in a tizzy, the weather stabilized as it usually does, and the mountains dried off.
 Every weekend had spectacular smoke-free views for at least some of the days and this got Steven, Ben and I thinking about big objectives even though it was the last weekend of the month.

 None of us had ever driven the Bush River FSR and we were excited to be finally doing it.
-We made good time to Golden and proceeded 22km west to the old town site of Donald, turning up Donald Road, just past the weigh scale on hwy 1.
+We made good time to Golden and proceeded 22 km west to the old town site of Donald, turning up Donald Road, just past the weigh scale on hwy 1.
 We followed signs past the Chatter Creek base of operations and shortly afterwards turned left onto the main Bush River FSR.
-I’ve been on a LOT of back country roads from northern Ontario to north Saskatchewan to British Columbia this year and the Bush River FSR is probably my favorite.
-We cruised the first 44km pretty quickly at 80km/h up to Kinbasket Lake.
+I’ve been on a lot of back country roads from northern Ontario to northern Saskatchewan to British Columbia this year and the Bush River FSR is probably my favorite.
+We cruised the first 44 km pretty quickly at 80 km/h up to Kinbasket Lake.
 This reservoir was formed in 1973 with the completion of the Mica hydro electric dam (one of the largest earth-filled dams in the world) which blocks the mighty Columbia River and flooded an immense area first known as McNaughton Lake and then changed to Kinbasket Lake in 1980.